rbeyer/kalasiris/README.rst

 ----

 This library really only works if you already have ISIS_ installed and working properly.
+Quirks of working with where and how ISIS is loaded in your environment and how to use kalasiris with it, can be found in the documentation.

 Quickstart
 ----------

 Are you new to Python?
-Or you just don't want to mess with sophisticated Python installation proceedures?
+Or you just don't want to mess with sophisticated Python installation procedures?
 Or you don't want to commit to installing something when you don't know if it will be worth it?
 Or you just want to write something 'real quick' in Python and just need to call some ISIS programs **now**?